dotnet/EntityFramework.Docs/CONTRIBUTING.md

 ## Test your changes with DocFX

-Test your changes with the [DocFX command line tool](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool), which creates a locally hosted version of the site.
+Test your changes with the [DocFX command-line tool](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool), which creates a locally hosted version of the site.
 DocFX doesn't render style and site extensions created for docs.microsoft.com.

 DocFX requires the .NET Framework on Windows, or Mono for Linux or macOS.